 At the end of Reception, children's development continues to be assessed against the Early Years Foundation Stage descriptors and outcomes across 17 areas of learning.

-Backworth Park Primary School uses Read, Write, Inc supplemented by other approaches such as Letters and Sounds.
+Backworth Park Primary School uses Read, Write, Inc to deliver the teaching and learning of phonics.
 A systematic approach to targeted Phonic Phase teaching supports the children’s acquisition of core words and vocabulary and teaches them to blend and segment to read and spell words.
 Children in Key Stage Two use Accelerated Reader, which develops comprehension, as well as Reading Plus, which develops fluency in reading.

 In Backworth Park Primary School we follow the statutory guidance from the National Primary Curriculum for Mathematics.
 We are working with the local authority guidance, using the North Tyneside progression maps, to support the planning and delivery of the subject in each year group.

 The curriculum for Years 1, 3, 4 and 5 is available here.

 Children in Years 2 and 6 also sit the National Curriculum SAT Tests towards the end of the academic year.
 A copy of the curriculum for these year groups is available here along with links to sample test papers and guidance on how each SAT test is administered.

 The School has a curriculum policy which sets out how maths is taught and assessed throughout the school.
 The whole school also follows a calculation policy for addition, subtraction, multiplication and division which sets out the steps used to teach each skill.
 These are available below.